 - 2 cups fruit fresh or frozen

-- 2 tbsp maple syrup or another sweetener of choice
+- 2 tablespoon maple syrup or another sweetener of choice

 - Add the fruit to a pot and let it simmer over medium heat until it starts to break down.